Alaska_Oregon_California_Whitewater_Rafting_Trips

 You'll find Jaime on the

-Rogue, Klamath, (June and July) Tatshenshini (July and August trips), and the late August-September Noatak departure.
-In the spring and fall you can join him on one of his Photo Workshops along the California coast, in the fall on the slickrock of the American Southwest, or on the Oregon and Alaska trips.
+Rogue, Klamath, (June, July, and September) and on the Tatshenshini (July and August trips).
+In the spring and fall you can join him on one of his Photo Workshops along the California coast or on an Alaska trip.

 John Kipping, M.S.